Megamjm/Comfyvn-ToolProject/README.md

 - `COMFYVN_SERVER_BASE` – default base URL for the GUI and CLI helpers (set automatically from `--server-url` or the derived host/port).
 - `COMFYVN_SERVER_AUTOSTART=0` – disable GUI auto-start of a local server.
 - `COMFYVN_SERVER_HOST`, `COMFYVN_SERVER_PORT`, `COMFYVN_SERVER_APP`, `COMFYVN_SERVER_LOG_LEVEL` – default values consumed by the launcher when flags are omitted.
+- GUI → Settings → *Compute / Server Endpoints* now manages both local and remote compute providers: discover loopback servers, toggle activation, edit base URLs, and persist entries to the shared provider registry (and, when available, the running backend).
+- The launcher performs a basic hardware probe before auto-starting the embedded backend.
+When no suitable compute path is found it skips the local server, logs the reason, and guides you to connect to a remote node instead of crashing outright.

 The GUI’s “Start Server” helper still delegates to `python comfyvn/app.py`, logging output to `logs/server_detached.log`, so manual invocations remain in sync with UI behaviour.